Sign up for EuroCamp 2023 in Warwick and experience a summer of adventure and a design street art!

-Warwick is this year’s international destination for EuroCamp 2023, an event that brings together 20 young people from Warwick and its European twin and friendship towns for two weeks of adventure and a creative project.
+Saumur, France has been named as this year’s international destination for EuroCamp 2025, an annual initiative that brings together 20 young people from Warwick and its European twin and friendship towns for two weeks of adventure and a creative project.
+EuroCamp 2025 will run for two weeks from Saturday 19th July 2025 to Saturday 2nd August 2025.

-Application forms to participate in EuroCamp 2023 are now available to download by clicking here or emailing george.palmer@warwicktowncouncil.org.uk, or telephone 01926 411694.
-The closing date for applications is Friday 21st April.
+Application forms to participate are now available to download by clicking here

 Eurocamp 2019